Samarkand State University: History

 The university was originally organized in 1927 as the Uzbek Pedagogical Institute and in 1930, it was renamed the Uzbek State Pedagogical Academy and in 1933, upon merger of the Pedagogical Academy and the Uzbek State Medical Institute into the Uzbek State University.
-In 1941—2016, the University was named after poet and philosopher Ali-Shir Nava'i (alternative transliteration Alisher Navoi).
+In 1941—2016, the University was named after poet and philosopher Ali-Shir Nava'i.

 In 1961, the Uzbek State University was finally renamed the Samarkand State University, a name it keeps to date.
 The rector of the university since 2015 is Dr. Alimdjan Rakhimovich Khalmukhamedov.